Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 The Thing Nobody Tells You About Patterns

-Here's what's wild: your brain doesn't repeat relationship patterns to torture you.
-It repeats them because they're familiar—and to your nervous system, familiar equals safe.
+Here's what's wild: you don't repeat patterns to torture yourself.
+You repeat them because they're familiar—and familiar feels safe, even when it isn't.

 Even when familiar feels terrible.